Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

 The existing platforms for quantum simulation, however, are prone to decoherence caused by the surrounding environment.
-The decoherence -- particularly pure dephasing -- can significantly impact individual qubits~\cite{albash2015decoherence}, limiting their useful lifetime to around $10$~$\mu$s in current state-of-the-art superconducting platforms~\cite{WOS:001022795400001}.
+The decoherence -- particularly pure dephasing -- can significantly impact individual qubits~\cite{albash2015decoherence}, limiting their dephasing time to around $20$~$\mu$s in current state-of-the-art superconducting platforms~\cite{WOS:001022795400001}.
 While dissipation was studied in kinetically-constrained models~\cite{Olmos2012,Macieszczak2016} and time crystals~\cite{Buca2019,Booker2020,Gambetta2019,Kessler2021}, its impact on the robustness of QMBS states remains poorly understood~\cite{Wang2024DecoherenceFree,jiang2025robustnessquantummanybodyscars,garcíagarcía2025lindbladmanybodyscars}.
-For example, while Ref.~\cite{Wang2024DecoherenceFree} recently demonstrated a construction for embedding QMBS into decoherence-free subspaces, a comprehensive understanding of realistic decoherence effects, such as pure dephasing, remains elusive.
 Previous studies of QMBSs to perturbations in closed systems~\cite{Lin2020Pert,Surace2021Pert} suggest that they might quickly thermalize in the presence of noise.
+Moreover, while Ref.~\cite{Wang2024DecoherenceFree} recently demonstrated a construction for embedding QMBS into decoherence-free subspaces, a comprehensive understanding of realistic decoherence effects, such as pure dephasing, remains elusive.